 To monitor the effectiveness of the portal it will be important to define clear KPIs.
 This could be based on the 'footfall' across the public pages and then metrics to assess progressive 'conversions' from interest to outcomes.
-This will need website analytics but also some metrics to be systematically collected e.g. how many ideas are posted, how many ideas result in a team, how many teams result in a joint project etc. Project KPIs could then also be defined e.g. Spinoff, patent, product/ service etc.
+This will need website analytics but also some metrics to be systematically collected e.g. how many ideas are posted, how many ideas result in a team, how many teams result in a joint project etc. Project KPIs could then also be defined e.g. number of Spin-offs, patents, products/ services etc.